quangChe/yelpcamp-qc/README.md

 Setup instructions will be added in the future as I am still planning on making further improvements to this program.

-This project is currently up and running on [here](https://yelpcamp-qc.herokuapp.com).
+This project is currently up and running [here](https://yelpcamp-qc.herokuapp.com).
 It is hosted on Heroku's servers and uses MongoLab as the database host.